Exciting! Dead Before Morning has won an IndieBRAG Medallion!

 Bleary-eyed, he squinted at the clock in the living room and stifled a groan.
 Six-thirty.
 What did his ma want at this hour?

-Already feeling sorry for himself, Rafferty caught an unwelcome glimpse of his bloodshot-eyes and woebegone face in the hall mirror, and immediately felt worse.
+Already feeling sorry for himself, as he turned back, Rafferty caught an unwelcome glimpse of his bloodshot-eyes and woebegone face in the hall mirror, and immediately felt worse.
 He made a mental note to move the mirror to somewhere he wouldn’t in future receive such a jolt of reality.
-Like the tip.
+Like the council tip.

 Really, a hangover, a murder, and his mother all in the same morning were more than any man should be expected to cope with.
 Especially him.
 Especially after less than four hours’ sleep.

 And especially when this investigation would be his first murder case as Senior Investigating Officer.
 He was keen to do well.
-But the sadistic fates had already put the kibosh on that by persuading him he deserved a celebration on his promotion.
-Last night.
+But the sadistic fates had already done their worst, and put the kibosh on that the previous evening, by persuading him he deserved a celebration on his promotion.

 ‘I can’t stop, Ma.
 Sergeant Llewellyn will be picking me up any time and—’